alinstein/Face_generation/README.md

 ## Authors

-%Written by Alinstein Jose, University of Victoria.
+Written by Alinstein Jose, University of Victoria.

-## License